 Speaking of claustrophobia, check out these tight squeezes in underground caves.

 Why: The world's most bizarre animal light show

 Danger factor: 9

 They call it black-water diving.
 Off the Kona coast, tour operator Jack's Diving Locker brings guests to the edge of the abyss just as night falls.
-Tethered to the boat, divers drop into darkness to a depth of 15m.
-There, they're met by thousands of animals, each no bigger than a pinky nail and glowing from within, that rise from 1,500m below.
+Tethered to the boat, divers drop into darkness to a depth of 50 feet.
+There, they're met by thousands of animals, each no bigger than a pinky nail and glowing from within, that rise from 5,000 feet below.

 Called bioluminescence, this phenomenon lights these tiny critters from within, creating what is easily the most surreal underwater experience that doesn't involve drugs.
 But if you feel like you're being watched, get out of the water.
 This is oceanic whitetip shark territory, and dusk is feeding time.